juledwar/soufi/README.rst

 Requirements
 ------------
-Soufi is currently tested on Python versions 3.7, 3.8 and 3.9.
+Soufi is currently tested on Python versions 3.8 through 3.11.
 It is known not to work on 3.6.